marco-sorich/www.sorich.de/Readme.md

 # Sourcecode for site http://www.sorich.de

 This repository holds the source code of the site http://www.sorich.de.
-As this site is created by hand as a static single-page-portfolio.
+This site is created by hand as a static single-page-portfolio.
 So this is why the source code is actually the site itself.

+## Usage
+Start the file index.html to view the site.

+## Deployment
+Just upload all the content, expect for .git directory and Readme.md file), to the host.

 ## Frameworks used: